Grizzlies throttle Thunder by NBA-record 73-point margin - WHIZ News

 Memphis used 12 players and nine of them reached double figures in scoring, with Jaren Jackson Jr.’s 27 points leading the way for the Grizzlies.
 Memphis was without its best player, injured guard Ja Morant.

-It was 72-36 at halftime and the Grizzlies just kept adding to the lead, eventually pulling ahead by as many as 78 points.
+It was 72-36 at halftime and the Grizzlies just kept adding to the lead.

 “I think there was some slippage defensively and I think before you know it, teams are in a rhythm and the game is out of hand,” Oklahoma City’s Mike Muscala said.
 “We didn’t fight, obviously.
 You’d rather go out fighting.
 You would rather go out putting your best foot forward and playing together.”